-They rushed out of Caspian's room and across the upstairs landing to the bedroom that Elise was staying in, to look out of its windows and see if they could spot the object speeding away, but other than some distant fireworks nothing was visible.
+They rushed out of Caspian's room and across the upstairs landing to the bedroom that Grace was staying in, to look out of its windows and see if they could spot the object speeding away, but other than some distant fireworks nothing was visible.

-Throughout the course of these events, Elise had been on her own in that bedroom, and though she hadn't seen many fireworks she told Anne that she'd been watching what at first she'd thought was a streetlamp or a bright, pale yellowish-white star, which suddenly began to move upwards into the sky on a diagonal trajectory.
+Throughout the course of these events, Grace had been on her own in that bedroom, and though she hadn't seen many fireworks she told Anne that she'd been watching what at first she'd thought was a streetlamp or a bright, pale yellowish-white star, which suddenly began to move upwards into the sky on a diagonal trajectory.
 As it ascended, the luminous object split apart into three smaller ones, all of which were of the same appearance, then re-combined back into a single object, split apart into three smaller ones again, came back together, and finally accelerated upwards into the night sky and disappeared.
 She thought that the lights must have been a military test of some sort, and Caspian agreed, telling her about the objects the rest of them had been watching from his bedroom windows.

 They discussed what they'd seen the night before the family was scheduled to return to New Zealand.
 Anne was a bit shaken by the whole series of events and was sure that what they'd seen hadn't been Chinese lanterns at all.